14 Top Resources for Mastering Daily English Conversation

 Available: iOS | Android

-FluentU is easily one of the best and most unique language learning apps out there.
-It uses a technique called immersive learning, where instead of learning a language by memorizing the grammar rules, you’re exposed to it naturally.
+FluentU uses a technique called immersive learning, where instead of learning a language by memorizing the grammar rules, you’re exposed to it naturally.

-The best part about FluentU is that all its content features native speakers.
-So, whether it’s a news clip, a movie trailer or a music video, you know it’s authentic English content that you’re learning from.
-Among their videos, they have quite a few on conversations alone, and soon you’ll know what to say at a restaurant, at a party, between friends and so on.
+FluentU teaches you English with videos featuring native speakers.
+So, whether it’s a news clip, a movie trailer or a music video, it will be authentic English content that you’re learning from.
+Among their videos, they have quite a few on conversations alone, so you can learn what to say at a restaurant, at a party, between friends and so on.